mayu-live/framework/haml-guide.md

 ## Early returns

-I don't think this is possible in regular HAML, but it makes sense to do it in Mayu.
+I don't think this is possible in regular Haml, but it makes sense to do it in Mayu.

 ```haml